 National Museum of Mexican Art: Temp. closed due to covid.

-The Museums are temporarily closed (and some have re-opened) to support the City and State of Chicago's efforts to contain the spread of Covid-19.
-These museums take the health and safety of the public and our museum staffs as our highest priority.
+Most museums have now re-opened.
+These museums have taken extra precautions and taken the health and safety of the public and our museum staffs as our highest priority.

 Please stay safe !!